Voter Protection Poll Observers

 Voter Protection Poll Observers: Election Day

-- Inside Poll Observers are trained and credentialed by the Democratic Party to monitor all activities within the poll on election day.
-They are empowered to observe voter check-in, eligibility determinations, and voting procedures—and intervene any time a voter’s eligibility is challenged.
-They work with the Poll Chief to resolve ballot disputes, and report any improprieties immediately to the assigned election attorney.
-Inside Poll Observers help ensure that all poll protocols are followed completely.
+- Inside Poll Observers are registered VA voters, trained and credentialed (virtually) by DPVA to monitor election day Poll activities.
+They are empowered to observe voter check-in, eligibility determinations, voting procedure, and intervene in voter eligibility challenges and ballot disputes.
 Inside Poll Observers must be registered Virginia voters.

-- Outside Poll Observers are trained and credentialed to serve outside the poll on election day.
-They identify, report, and intervene in any activities which may interfere with, prevent or deny eligible voters’ access to the poll, including over-long lines, improper poll behavior, voter harassment, etc. They liaise with the Inside Poll Observer throughout the day.
-They assist provisional voters to have their ballots counted by providing acceptable ID’s, or go to their proper poll.
-Outside Poll Observers do not need to be VA voters/residents.
+- Outside Poll Observers do not need to be VA voters.
+They are trained and credentialed (virtually) to serve right outside the poll on election day.
+They identify, report, and intervene in any activities which may interfere with, prevent or deny eligible voters’ access to the poll, including over-long lines, improper poll behavior, voter harassment, etc. Working with the Inside Poll Observer, they assist voters to have their provisional ballots counted or get to the proper poll.

 - Other 2020 elections and deadlines in VA